NataliaLamberova/NataliaLamberova.github.io/_pages/cv.md

 **University of California, Los Angeles**, MS in Statistics,  2019

-**Higher School of Economics, Moscow**, PhD in Political Economy,  2015

 **Higher School of Economics, Moscow**, MA in  Political Science (with Honors),  2011

 **Higher School of Economics, Moscow,** BA in Political science (with Honors),  2009